La Nina 2020: Does the rare weather phenomenon ensure freezing cold winters in Germany?

 - So it will be one Snow* and a clattering one Winter in Germany give?

-Munich – That Weather phenomenon La Niña has existed in the tropical Pacific.
+First report: Munich – that Weather phenomenon La Niña has existed in the tropical Pacific.
 American experts now reckon that there is a probability of 85 percent over the whole winter will stay.
 Even though La Niña mainly ensures cooler temperatures around the equator, this also has indirect consequences for it due to the influence on the trade winds and the cold Antarctic current Weather* in Germany.

 The effects on the American continents and Southeast Asia are, however, much greater.
 There are fears of severe storms * in Australia and extreme drought in South America.
 La Niña’s “brother”, El Niño, but is much more dangerous.
 It brings heat and global weather problems.
 Fortunately, the fear that he could become active in 2020 was not confirmed.